arturteplov/C-projects/C-notes.md

 🔄 To Review
-- strscmp(x, "Deposit") == 0 //means-> will compare entire string for 0 difference, not character
+- strcmp(x, "Deposit") == 0 //means-> will compare entire string for 0 difference, not character

  -scanf("%s", words); // means -> whatever user inpur (e.g "Deposit"), it's gonna store as {'D','e','p''o','s','i','t',\0} (not like array of strings)